wennj/plasmid-collapse-gene-loss-unicycler-galaxy/README.md

 Illumina and Nanopore sequencing techniques offer complementary strengths for bacterial genome analysis, with Illumina providing high accuracy and cost-effectiveness and Nanopore offering long reads for resolving complex regions.
 Hybrid assembly combines these benefits to produce more complete and accurate genome assemblies.
 However, challenges like repetitive elements and genome complexity can still complicate the assembly process, requiring careful consideration and bioinformatic analysis to achieve reliable results.

 ## Galaxy bioinformatic platform
-Galaxy is a bioinformatics platform that provides a user-friendly, web-based interface for performing a wide range of bioinformatic analyses.
+Galaxy provides a user-friendly, web-based interface for performing a wide range of bioinformatic analyses.
 It is particularly useful for beginners in bioinformatics and lowers the barriers to entry, enabling users to perform a wide range of analyses without requiring extensive programming skills or technical expertise.

 + <b>User-Friendly Interface:</b> Galaxy offers an intuitive and graphical user interface (GUI) that doesn't require programming expertise.
 This makes it accessible to users who may not have a strong background in command-line bioinformatics.
 + <b>No Software Installation:</b> Users can access Galaxy through a web browser, eliminating the need to install and configure complex bioinformatics software packages on their local machines.